 Adjustable rider foot rests.

-Special GS Enduro footrests are available at the R 1200 GS Rallye for use in Mongolia.
+Special GS Enduro footrests were available at the R 1200 GS Rallye for use in Mongolia.
 They offer you full comfort when you are riding sitting down.
-And when riding in a standing position, the spring-loaded pedal plate sinks down due to the rider's weight and the jagged outer contour of the footrests ensures perfect support on the footrest – for the best possible vehicle control at all times.
+And when riding in a standing position, the spring-loaded pedal plate sinks down due to the rider's weight and the jagged outer contour of the footrests ensures perfect support on the footrest – for the best possible vehicle.

 Adjustable footbrake and gearshift levers.